This article is part of a larger series on How to Become a Real Estate Agent.

-To earn your real estate license in Utah, you must complete 120 hours of approved prelicensing courses, pass the real estate exam, choose a real estate brokerage, and apply for your license.
+To earn your Utah real estate license, you must complete 120 hours of approved prelicensing courses, pass the real estate exam, choose a real estate brokerage, and apply for your license.
 Grab a pastrami burger and let’s dive into the steps of how to become a real estate agent in Utah.

 To get a real estate license in Utah, you need to meet a few standard eligibility requirements.
 You must be a U.S. citizen or lawfully admitted resident, at least 18 years of age or older, and have a high school diploma or GED.